PanDAWMS/panda-docs/docs/source/advanced/brokerage.rst

 * To choose computing resources for each job based on characteristics of the job and constraints of the computing resources.

 It is not straightforward to satisfy the goals for all jobs since some of them are logically contradictory.
-The job brokerage has a plugin structure so that organizations can provide their own algorithms according to their needs and use-cases.
+The job brokerage has a plugin structure so that organizations can provide their algorithms according to their needs and use-cases.

 This page explains the algorithms of some plugins.